MrPowerScripts/reddit-karma-farming-bot/README.md

   com.mrpowerscripts/mrps/reddit-karma-bot
 ```

-- When the docker container is running you can start the bot by browsing to https://127.0.0.1:8080 The default username pass is admin/pass.
-It will give you an SSL warning because the CA is self-signed.
-Just click whatever button allows you to pass through the warning.
 - The bot will store all of the stuff it learns in a folder within your home path (~) called `reddit-karma-bot`.
 - The bot will wait until it has 50MB worth of material learned before it will start commenting.
 This can take a while.
 The logs on the browser will tell you everything that is happening.
 There will also be a info.log in the `reddit-karma-bot` folder.